samogongik/MyTriangle/README.md

 # MyTriangles
 This project implements triangle intersection tests in 3D space.
 An octree is used to optimize the program's performance.

-As input, the program receives the number of triangles and their coordinates.
+Input: number of triangles and their coordinates.
+Output: the number of each triangle that intersects with any other

-Then there is the insertion of triangles into the octree and checks for intersection for triangles that are in the same octant.
+After insertion of triangles into the octree program checks for intersection for triangles that are in the same octant.

-Google tests are used for testing.
-At the moment, the project has not yet passed all tests and is at the finalization stage.
+At the moment, the project has not completed all tests and is in the final stages of development.